information isfrom NSK UK. Ltd.

-A Startling Result, for perhaps only the expert working group that had issued their brief but contraversial statement from Glasgow In 2013 stating they could find no evidence to support the use or purchase of a vacuum sterilizer when processing hollow instruments, including of course, dental handpieces.
+A Startling Result, for perhaps only the Scottish expert working group, that had previosly issued their brief but contraversial statement from Glasgow In 2013 stating that they could find no evidence to support the use or purchase of a vacuum sterilizer when processing hollow instruments, including of course, dental handpieces.
 This advice appeared at the time to rebuff the established principals of complete air-removal being absolutely necessary in the assurance of sterility.
 The note issued from the working group had also stunned sterilizer manufactures whom for some time had been moving investment & production away from traditional displacement machines towards the B- cycle vacuum machines, as is the norm in the rest of Europe.
 It did of course also throw sterilizer training establishments, training experts and advisors into total confusion, to say the least!

 The time, effort and ultimately the result, 'proving' that the N cycle was ineffective, was however somewhat 'expected' for the audience at a CSC Annual Scientific Meeting, held at Leicester.
 The team involved in this painstaking work, the methodology and findings were presented by Andrew Smith, the highly respected Consultant Medical Microbiologist at the Glasgow Dental School.
 It was obvious from the reaction from the audience that it was "preaching to the converted" given the lack of surprise shown by the results.
 However there did seem to be surprise, that this research had to be carried out in the first place!

 More news will come on this now that the paper has been published and the implication of these findings will now hopefully clear up the general confusion for the decontamination educators the dental team and purchasing decision makers as well as manufactures and suppliers!